d11wtq/rdo/README.md

 applications that use a database, but don't use an ORM (*scoff!*).

 Or perhaps you're actually writing the next kick-ass ORM?
-Either way, RDO just talks lets you talk directly to your database.
+Either way, RDO just lets you talk directly to your database.

 ## Meh, what does it provide?